dmullings81/arcade-game/README.md

 ##Instructions

 ###Concept
 That's you at the bottom of the screen.
-Your goal is to cross the road to the river as many times as possible, while avoiding the pesky bugs.
+Your goal is to cross the road to the river picking up stars as many times as possible, while avoiding the pesky bugs.

 ###Controls
 To move the player, simply use the arrow keys _up_, _down_, _left_ and _right_.